redspider/statin/README.md

-# Statin site renderer
+## Statin, the site renderer

-The statin site renderer is designed to be a dead simple way of turning content of various levels of dynamicism into a static set of HTML suitable for serving via an HTTP server like Apache.
-It has the following basic goals:
+Statin has the following goals:

  * Trivial installation and use
  * Excellent base to start from